Economic crisis, political strife drive Venezuela brain-drain

 "I could see clashes from my apartment window, tear gas, every day," Pereira said, recounting violent confrontations between anti-government protesters and security forces earlier this year.

-Forty-three people died and hundreds were hurt in three months of confrontations in major urban centers.
+Forty-three people died and hundreds were hurt in three months of confrontations in major urban centres.

 "The protests confirmed it - we had to go."